-Parents/carers will be involved in meeting with the class teacher (at times this may include the SENCO), each term to set objectives and review the progress made by their child.
+Parents/carers will be involved in meeting with the class teacher (at times this may include the SENCO), each term, usually at a Parents Evening, and review the progress made by their child.
 Pupils may also be involved (depending on age and stage of development) in the process and targets will be written in child friendly language.
 This is a partnership approach between home and school.
+Parents can request a meeting at any point in the year, in addition to Parents' Evenings, by contacting the school.